Pablo1990/Bioimage_hackday_FIJIPlugin/README.md

 Instructions to design GUI:
 - [X] Help > Install new software > Work with: 'All available sites'
 - [X] Look for 'Windowbuilder' > Tick 'WindowBuilder Swing Designer' > Next > Accept/Decline the terms > Finish
-- [ ] Right click on 'DeconvolutionDialog.java'
+- [ ] Right click on 'DeconvolutionDialog.java' > Open with... > WindowBuilder

 LICENSING